 Make use of free online resources

 MOOCs such as Coursera offer free video lecture courses that may dovetail nicely with AP tests.
+This excellent list of available free courses that work well for AP self study is an excellent tool to use as you plan AP courses.
 Lectures add variety and richness to a course and they also offer the opportunity for homeschoolers to learn to take a notes which is an important skill for college.
 For many AP courses high school teachers have put together free website resources such as flashcard sets, organized links to supplementary videos, and writing assignments.